Strain (injury)

-A strain is an acute or chronic soft tissue injury that occurs to a muscle, tendon, or both.
+A strain is an acute soft tissue injury that occurs to a muscle.
 The equivalent injury to a ligament is a sprain.
-Generally, the muscle or tendon overstretches and partially tears, under more physical stress than it can withstand, often from a sudden increase in duration, intensity, or frequency of an activity.
-Strains most commonly occur in the foot, leg, or back.
-Initial treatment typically includes rest, ice, compression, and elevation (RICE).
+A strain is tearing of some of the muscle fibers.
+Strains are usually the result of an eccentric contraction, meaning that the muscle is lengthened while it is contracting.
+The body repairs strains.
+Treatments can alleviate symptoms.

 Signs and symptoms

-Typical signs and symptoms of a strain include pain, functional loss of the involved structure, muscle weakness, contusion, and localized inflammation.
-A strain can range from mild overstretching to severe tears, depending on the extent of injury.
+The symptoms of strain are pain and interference with activities and difficulty generating strength due to pain.
+The actual strength of the muscle is not affected unless there is a complete rupture.
+The signs of a strain include tenderness and pain with stretch of the muscle.
+Contusion, and swelling are uncommon because of the muscles deep anatomical location.

 Cause

 A strain can occur as a result of improper body mechanics with any activity (e.g., contact sports, lifting heavy objects) that can induce mechanical trauma or injury.
 Generally, the muscle or tendon overstretches and is placed under more physical stress than it can withstand.
 Strains commonly result in a partial or complete tear of a tendon or muscle, or they can be severe in the form of a complete tendon rupture.
 Strains most commonly occur in the foot, leg, or back.
 Acute strains are more closely associated with recent mechanical trauma or injury.
 Chronic strains typically result from repetitive movement of the muscles and tendons over a long period of time.